agilepro/epiconsciousness/docs/Atheism/is-atheism-religion.md

 Not all atheists are scientists either, although in the US a scientific world view is often adopted by atheists.
 There is no rule whereby one atheist could claim that another is not an atheist because they don't have a scientific worldview.
 There is simply no requirements on being an atheist, and atheists are free to believe many many crazy things.

-Even if a lot of athiests believe the same thing, such as the sky being blue, or the earth going around the sun, that does not make a religion.
+Even if a lot of atheists believe the same thing, such as the sky being blue, or the earth going around the sun, that does not make a religion.
 There is only one thing in common with all atheists, and that that they don't believe in a God.
-That is a description, and it does not befine what one must believe instead.
+That is a description, and it does not define what one must believe instead.

 ## An Alternative to Religion